The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Des Powell AM (Ministerial Appointee)

-Des is a current Director of Ports Victoria, Barwon Water Corporation and CBLA Ltd, a recent former Member of the Advisory Board for Victorian Skills Authority and Ministerial Board Observer for TAFEs.
+Des is a current Director of Ports Victoria, Barwon Water Corporation and Cambridge Box Hill Language Assessment Ltd (CBLA) Ltd. He is a recent former Member of the Advisory Board for Victorian Skills Authority and Ministerial Board Observer for TAFEs.
+Des was previously Chair of TAFE Gippsland.

-He has extensive experience in executive management and board roles in the public and private sectors in the Ports , Freight and Logistics sectors, both locally and internationally.
-In addition he brings Director and Chair experience in the education and community services not for profit sectors.
+Des has extensive experience in executive management and board roles in the public and private sectors in the Ports, Freight and Logistics sectors, locally and internationally.
+He also brings director and chair experience in the education and community services not-for-profit sectors.
+Des is a member of the Audit and Risk Management Committee.

 Catherine Scarth (Ministerial Appointee)

-Catherine’s career has been dedicated to the design and implementation of innovative social programs and enterprises across Australia and the United Kingdom including programs to enhance economic and social participation for newly arrived migrants and refugees.
+Catherine’s career has been dedicated to the design and implementation of innovative social programs and enterprises across Australia and the UK, including programs to enhance economic and social participation for newly arrived migrants and refugees.

-Catherine is a Trust Member of The Southern Metropolitan Cemeteries Trust, Chair of the Refugee Communities Association of Australia and Kare ONE, and Director of Thrive Refugee Enterprises and the Institute of Employability Professionals.
+Catherine is a Trust Member of The Southern Metropolitan Cemeteries Trust, Chair of the Refugee Communities Association of Australia and Director of Refugee Legal, Thrive Refugee Enterprises and Open Pathways Collective.
 She is the former Chief Executive Officer of AMES Australia.

 Mary Nega (Ministerial Appointee)